Lynching of John Evans: Analysis and legacy

 Neither the guilt nor the innocence of John Evans and Ebenezer Tobin was ever proven because neither man was given a fair impartial trial.
 Most of the local population at the time was convinced that Evans and Tobin did in fact murder Edward Sherman, but both men insisted upon their innocence until their deaths.

 In 1982, Jon Wilson, a journalist and historian, wrote a history of St. Petersburg.
 In his research he found that many people were reluctant to talk about the incident.
 Though he spoke to many residents who had been alive in 1914, nobody admitted to knowing anyone involved in the lynch mob.
 Some would agree to speak and then back out at the last minute.
 Others were hostile from the start.
 Wilson finds that this reluctance to discuss the lynching still exists today.
 He accredits this to the number of lynch mob descendants still living in St. Petersburg.
 He did, however, find some people that believed the suspects of Mr. Sherman's murder were white men in "black-face."

 Of the fifteen coroner's jury members who assessed Evans' murder, only one man, Williams Dishman, dissented from the decision that it had been committed by "unknown" culprits.
 He was never reelected.

 Decades later, his youngest daughter, Lily Bangert, wrote a play about the event.
 Near the 70th anniversary of Evans' lynching, the playwright was fatally shot by her husband — her play never making it the stage.
 The manuscript was copyrighted on October 13, 1981.
 One of the lead characters, Judge William Daniels, accuses another character, Fletcher Belcher, of being the real culprit, not Evans or Tobin.
 The playwright uses the real names of Belcher, Wilcox, the doctor who treated Ms. Sherman, and the police chief, Easters.
 No investigation was ever made into the murder of Edward Sherman.

-A 3-by-5-inch aluminum plaque commemorating Evans' death once hung discreetly from a telephone pole near the scene of the lynching.
-The plaque was vandalized with graffiti and has since been removed.
-In 2021 the city replaced the plaque on ninth between 1st and 2nd St S. There are multiple plaques hanging around downtown commemorating similar instances.
-It is not commonly known who put them up.
+A 3-by-5-inch aluminum plaque commemorating Evans' death once hung from a telephone pole near the scene of the lynching.